sergueik/puppetmaster_vagrant/facts/README.md

 Note
 ----
-On Windows platform facter role is often reduced to dispatching the fact generation to `WMI`, `Powershell`, `netsh` and similar utilities which have their own metadata schemas
+Windows facts are returned by running the appropriate WMI query and in general  facter role is often reduced to dispatching the fact derivatinon to `WMI`, `Powershell`, `netsh` and similar utilities which have their own metadata schemas

 See also
 --------